bjodah/symodesys/README.md

 templates for code generation which turns Sympy into a poverful ODE system analysis tool.

+The code is generated using templates, and hence no restriction exists on what langauges are used (C/Fortran/C++ used for GSL/ODEPACK/odeint).

 Systems of ODE's are appearing in all of the natural sciences.
 Sympy together with numpy + scipy + matplotlib etc makes python an excellent language to build a versatile common framework for modelling of ODE systems.